Marc Levin: 2000s

 In Twilight Los Angeles, an adaptation of Anna Deavere Smith's one-woman show, Levin fused a Broadway play with a documentary look at the 1992 Los Angeles riots.
 Twilight premiered at the Sundance 2000 Film Festival and was selected as the opening film of the International Human Rights Film Festival at Lincoln Center.

 Levin's Street Time, a 2002 television series produced by Columbia/Tristar for Showtime, received critical acclaim for its authenticity and cinéma vérité style.
 Levin executive produced the series and directed 10 episodes.
 The show stars Rob Morrow, Scott Cohen, Erica Alexander and Terrence Howard.

 Levin's documentary feature, The Blues: Godfathers and Sons (2003), was part of the highly regarded Martin Scorsese PBS series, The Blues.
 Scorsese recruited an international team of directors with both feature and documentary experience - Charles Burnett, Clint Eastwood, Mike Figgis, Richard Pearce and Wim Wenders.

 Levin made his on-camera debut in Protocols of Zion, his street level look at the rise of anti-Semitism since 9/11 and the renewed popularity of the anti-Semitic text, The Protocols of the Elders of Zion.
 The film premiered at the Sundance Film Festival, was released theatrically in the fall of 2005 and on HBO the spring of 2006.

 Mr. Untouchable, the story of Nicky Barnes, was released in theatres in 2007.
-It tells the true-life story of a real American Gangster from the point of view of law enforcement, associates, and Nicky Barnes, who appears for the first time in over a quarter century.
+It tells the true-life story of a real American Gangster from the point of view of law enforcement, associates, and Barnes, who appears for the first time in over a quarter century.

 In 2008 Levin was executive producer alongside Beyoncé Knowles on Cadillac Records, the Chess Records story starring Jeffrey Wright, Adrien Brody, and Beyoncé.
 In the same year he executive produced the indie feature documentary Captured, the story of artist activist Clayton Patterson, the man who videotaped the 1988 Tompkins Square Park Riot and who has dedicated his life to documenting the final era of raw creativity and lawlessness in New York City's Lower East Side, a neighborhood famed for art, music and revolutionary minds.
 Levin executive produced a follow-up feature in 2010, Dirty Old Town by his son Daniel B. Levin, Jenner Furst and Julia Nason.

 Levin's Brick City is a ground-breaking docu-series about the city of Newark, New Jersey, its mayor, Cory Booker, and the people on the frontlines of a city struggling to change.
 Executive produced with Forest Whitaker, the 5-hour series aired its first Peabody Award winning season on the Sundance Channel in September 2009.
 The show also received a 2010 Golden Eagle Cine Award and was nominated for both an Emmy for Exceptional Merit in Nonfiction Filmmaking and an NAACP Image Award.
 The second season premiered on January 30, 2011.

 Levin also periodically directed episodes of the classic TV series, Law and Order.